oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative100.md

 ##Create Issues for Twitter Feed Microservice

-In this step you are still connected in the logica role of the Project Manager, Lisa Jones
+In this step you are still connected in the logical role of the Project Manager, Lisa Jones

 ###Step 5: Create and Issue for the initial GIT Repository Creation